Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction: Beam stability analysis

+where $\mean{\beta_x}_q$ is the average betatron function for a quadrupole of length $L_q$ and field strength $G$.
+For a kinetic energy of 43 MeV/nucleon where $\mean{\beta_x}_q \approx 3.5 \text{ m}$ and $\mean{\beta_y}_q \approx 4 \text{ m}$, quadrupole gradients of \mbox{1.7 T/m} and \mbox{1.5 T/m} are sufficient to shift the tunes by 0.1 in the horizontal and vertical planes respectively.
+This is in agreement with the matrix calculations.

-In summary, the transverse tunes of the optimized lattice are shown in Fig. \ref{tune} in red where one can see that the integer and half integer resonances are avoided.
-Next, one aims at reducing the tune excursion in order to avoid the crossing of any type of resonance, up to the 3rd order, known to be detrimental to the beam.
-For this, one constructs the one turn transfer map of the bare lattice.
-This is achieved by tracking particles with small displacements from each closed orbit, i.e. each different particle energy.
-Then, one adds the trim quadrupoles QF and QD in a way that maintains the 2-fold symmetry of the accelerator as shown in Fig. \ref{racetrack}.
-This is of particular importance in order not to increase the number of betatron resonances that may be driven.
-The transfer map of the time-varying lattice is thus re-calculated using a MATHEMATICA code and the gradients of the trim quadrupoles are determined for each particle energy in order to match the tunes of a chosen working point.
-The solution obtained is finally implemented in the tracking code ZGOUBI by adding the time-varying elements to the bare lattice.
-The results of the tune calculation from the accelerated orbit is shown in green in Fig. \ref{tune} where one proved that the resonance crossing problem is overcome.
+The solution obtained is finally implemented in the tracking code ZGOUBI by adding the time-varying elements to the bare lattice where one re-scaled the gradient strength on a turn by turn basis as shown in fig \ref{ramping}.
+The results of the tune calculation from the accelerated orbit is shown in green in fig \ref{tune} where one proved that the resonance crossing problem is overcome.
 In summary, the time varying field of the trim quadrupoles compensates for the monotonic behavior of the tunes in the bare lattice.
 For instance, increasing simultaneously the gradients of QF and QD allows to increase both horizontal and vertical tunes.
-This applies to any bare lattice in the presence of field or misalignment errors of its main magnets.
-In addition, the working point of the lattice can be optimized in a way to heuristically maximize the overall beam transmission.
+To our knowledge, this is the first time that such a property is established in a non-scaling FFA \cite{patent_Malek}.
+In addition, the merit of the described method is that it applies to any bare lattice in the presence of field or misalignment errors of its main magnets: practically, the working point can be optimized in a way to heuristically maximize the overall beam transmission.
 This is of utmost importance for the study of the resonance crossing problem in fixed field accelerators.
-The main challenge for the implementation of such a method is to achieve the ramping rate of the trim quadrupoles.
-However, the technological challenge can be reduced by increasing the total length of the elements, therefore increasing the length of the straight sections.
-Witte and Berg already propsoed adequate design for rapid cycling quadrupole magnets \cite{holger}.